Solving the Poisson equation using coupled Markov chains: Theoretical results

 \subsection{Unbiased approximation of \texorpdfstring{$\pi(h_{0}\cdot g)$}{pi(h0g)}}

 We now look at combinations of unbiased fishy function estimation and unbiased estimation of $\pi(h)$.
-This will involve estimators $G_{y}(x)$ at several points $x$ drawn randomly.
-We first define an alternative representation that will avoid some ambiguity in the following developments.
+This will involve estimators $G_{y}(x)$ at random points $x$.
+We first introduce an alternative representation to avoid ambiguity in the following developments.
 We define a probability measure $Q$ such that, with $U\sim Q$,